alpacanetworks/alpacon-cli/README.md

 # Get detailed information about a specific Certificate Authority.
 $ alpacon authority describe [AUTHORITY ID]

+# Download a root Certificate by authority's ID and save it to the specified file path.
+$ alpacon authority download-crt [AUTHOIRY ID] --out=/path/to/root.crt

 # Generate a new Certificate Signing Request (CSR)
 $ alpacon csr create